anjithamohan01/NYTimesDemoApp/README.md

 App will list the most frequently user visited secions in NY times.

+Uses MVVM as design pattern with live data

+Uses viewbinding to take view references

+Added navigation component

+Glide library to  display imagages

+uses junit and mokito for unit testing

 <h2>Setting Up</h2>

 Step-1 : Download this project on your local machine.